Eight Travel Tips To Get You There & Back Safely

 Make a color copy of your passport to carry with you.
 If you have a safe in your hotel, leave your original passport there and carry the color copy with you.

-Email yourself a copy to a web based email account like hotmail, yahoo, gmail etc. If you lose everything, you can access this digital copy, print it out and it will help facilitate getting a new one.
+Email a PDF copy of your passport’s photo page to yourself on an account which can be accessed via the web (not only your phone).
+If you lose everything, you can access this digital copy, print it out and it will help facilitate getting a new one.

 Make sure checked luggage has an ID tag on outside with an address inside.
 Some people recommend you put your work address on there.
 That way, if your luggage is stolen, thieves do not know where you live.